-Just as with your original mortgage, when you refinance on your home, there are clear steps involved in the process.
+Just as with your original mortgage, when you refinance your home, there are clear steps involved in the process.
 Here’s what you should expect when qualifying and getting approved for a cash-out refi.

-1. Provide Documentation
+1. Provide documentation

 When you apply for a cash-out refinance, you need to provide the same sorts of documentation required for your original mortgage.
 This includes tax returns, W-2s, pay stubs, bank statements, and a credit report.
 These documents help to ensure your creditor of your borrowing worthiness.

 The requirements for a cash-out refi are not quite as strict as other types of home equity loans, but you’ll need a credit score of at least 640.
 You will also need to demonstrate that you have a low debt-to-income (DTI) ratio, which is the difference between your gross monthly income and your recurring debt such as credit cards and student loans.